The TSA rules for taking laptops and personal electronic devices on a plane can be confusing, to say the least.

-You can take a laptop on a plane and use it for work or perhaps to watch a movie when in the air.
-You will be asked to turn your laptop off during takeoffs and landings but using them mid-flight is perfectly okay, even using onboard wi-fi if it is available.
+The Quick Answer: Can I bring two laptops on a plane?
+You can take more than one laptop on a plane and to use for work or perhaps to watch a movie when in the air.
+You will be asked to turn your laptop off during takeoffs and landings but using them mid-flight is perfectly okay, even connecting to onboard wi-fi if it is available.

 Can you take a laptop through airport security?